Skip to content

 RN SDK 0.3.11 support

-When enabling RUM Resource automatic collection, you need to filter out React Native symbolization calls and Expo log calls that only occur in the development environment.
-The method is as follows:
+When enabling RUM Resource automatic collection, filter out React Native symbolization calls and Expo log calls that occur only in the development environment.
+Methods are as follows:

 iOS